 A specialist in Latin American culture and literature, Vilches joined the Lawrence faculty in 2000.
 She earned her doctorate in romance languages and literatures at the University of Chicago.

 Lawrence University, "Lawrence University Main Hall Forum Discusses Issues of National Identity in Latin America" (2004).
 Press Releases.
-Paper 282.
+282.